-Canada: -1
+Canada: 0

-Canada has failed to comply with the commitment on international taxation regarding base erosion and profit shifting (BEPS).
+Canada has partially complied with the commitment on international taxation regarding base erosion and profit shifting (BEPS).

 On 22 October 2019, the government indicated its intent to introduce a 3 per cent digital services tax on the income of certain sectors of the digital economy, which would replicate the one proposed by France.
 The tax would only apply to targeted advertising services and digital intermediation services where the worldwide revenues of the business are at least USD1 billion and Canadian revenues are more than USD40 million.
-1222